NetBeholder/Debian-installation-guide/README.md

 # Installation Guide for Debian 12 (Stable) | FDE | SSD | LUKS | BTRFS
 Debian 12 GNU/Linux Installation Guide (SSD/NVME, FDE with LUKS, BTRFS and debootstrap as deploying method)
 # Introduction
-Essentially, this guide is the collective work of many people, based on whose “cave paintings” I compiled and relatively debugged this guide.
+Essentially, this guide is the collective work of many people, based on whose “cave paintings” I compiled and somehow debugged this guide.
 I hope I didn't forget to mention anyone.
-So watch the refs and read.
+So look at the refs and read the original sources.

 Well, «Debian...
 Debian never changes».
 ## Current status